seandstewart/typical/docs/_sources/why.rst.txt

 should you pick ``typical`` out of the pack?
 Here's a short list:

 #.
 Simplicity.
-    - ``typical`` doesn't require you to learn to learn a new DSL - all you need to know is how to use Python's type-annotations.
+    - ``typical`` doesn't require you to learn a new DSL - all you need to know is how to use Python's standard type-annotations.

 #.
-Flexibility.
-    - ``typical`` works for you and doesn't enforce arbitrarily strict rules.

-#.
 No Metaclasses.
     - ``typical`` doesn't use metaclasses.
 We don't infect your inheritance.
 When you wrap a class with ``@typic.al``, the class you get is the one you defined.
 That's it.

+#.
+Flexibility.
+    - ``typical`` works for you and doesn't enforce arbitrarily strict rules.
+    - Because of an emphasis on simplicity and an aversion to inheritance-mangling, you're free to use this library as it works for your use-case.

 #.
 Performance.